-Our members are organisations of people with intellectual disabilities and their families all around the world, and our members say that:
+Our members are organisations of people with intellectual disabilities all around the world, they say that:

 - Communities do not understand about the barriers people with intellectual disabilities face. - Women and girls with intellectual disabilities do not get good education or good health services about sexual and reproductive health and rights. - Women and girls with intellectual disabilities do not get help with violence.